 - International Travel Grant from Yale University to co-present research with Linh Song at the inaugural SEAS Conference, New Haven, USA.

 Representative studies cover three main areas:-

-1.Youth Cultures, Lifestyle Sport and Social Inclusion – focusing on youth cultures, lifestyle sports, skateboarding, identities and the participation of minority populations in various scenes and professions
+1.Youth Studies, Lifestyle Sports, Subcultures and Social Inclusion – focusing on youth cultures, lifestyle sports, skateboarding and the participation of minority populations.
+She also studies themes of gender and consent.

-2. Migration and Multiculturalism – including research on various diasporas, theories of transnationalism and cosmopolitanism, transnational adoption, celebrity adoptions, adoptive parents and sociological frameworks for the study of forced migrations, typically to ‘Western’ countries / recognition these are First Nations Land.
+2. Migration and Multiculturalism – including research on Vietnamese, Asian and African diasporas, theories of transnationalism and cosmopolitanism, transnational adoption from various nations, ‘celebrity’ adoptions, adoptive parents and sociological frameworks for the study of forced migrations, typically to ‘Western’ countries / recognition these are First Nations Land.

 3. The Vietnam War – including war orphans, Vietnamese adoption, and in upcoming research, how music, films and documentaries associated with conflicts like the Vietnam War has an impact on people’s attitudes and emotional responses towards ‘sending troops overseas’ in both past and contemporary times.
 The intended research design currently aims to include Vietnam Veterans and the children of veterans.

-Volunteer work and community engagement includes with Girls Skate Brisbane (also on admin team 2016 to April 2020), co-founder and facilitator of Consent is Rad International Campaign, co-founder and facilitator of the Asian Australian Film Forum and Network, and the Adopted Vietnamese International network as well as other community focused projects.
+Volunteer work and community engagement includes being a co-founder of Girls Skate Brisbane (also on admin team 2016 to April 2020), co-founder and facilitator of Consent is Rad International Campaign, co-founder and facilitator of the Asian Australian Films, Forum and Network, and founder and convener of the Adopted Vietnamese International network as well as other community focused projects.

 For links to publications, talks and more in each area visit the options in the menu.